Approaching a Bristol model: Kinna--Wagner Principles

 It is also easy to see that if $M\models\lnot\KWP$, then also any generic extension of $M$ must satisfy this.
 Which points out to a particularly poignant feature of a generic multiverse, and indeed a \textit{symmetric multiverse},\footnote{Allowing symmetric extensions and grounds.
 See \cite{Usuba:2019} for more information.} $\KWP$ hold or fails uniformly throughout the entire multiverse.

 \begin{conjecture}[The Kinna--Wagner Conjecture] Suppose that $V\models\KWP$ and $G$ is a $V$-generic filter.
 If $M$ is an intermediate model between $V$ and $V[G]$ and $M\models\KWP$, then $M=V(x)$ for some set $x$. \end{conjecture} The Bristol model was an exercise in finding an intermediate model which is not constructible from a set.
-And we conjecture that having any such model, intermediate to a generic extension, will fail $\KWP$, and vice versa: any intermediate model of $\KWP$ is constructible from a set over the ground model.
+And we conjecture that having any such model, intermediate to a generic extension, will fail $\KWP$, and vice versa: any intermediate model of $\KWP$ is constructible from a set over the ground model. \begin{remark} The Kinna--Wagner Conjecture was proved by the author and Jonathan Schilhan in \cite{KaragilaSchilhan:2025}, along with a more thorough study of Kinna--Wagner Principles in the generic multiverse, including improvements to several of the theorems presented in this section. \end{remark}

 It may also be the case that $\KWP$ implies ground model definability, which is a notoriously difficult problem in $\ZF$.
-Usuba proved that under certain conditions ground models are definable in $\ZF$, but currently the only known models to satisfy these conditions are models satisfying $\SVC$.
-Nevertheless, as $\alpha$-sets can be used to characterise a model of $\ZF$ in the presence of $\KWP_\alpha$, it stands to reason that it may play a role in ground model definability as well.
+Usuba proved \cite[Corollary~6]{Usuba:LSP} that under a certain condition ground models are definable in $\ZF$, but currently the only known models to satisfy these conditions are models satisfying $\SVC$.\footnote{The existence of a proper class of L\"owenheim--Skolem cardinals, which follows from $\SVC$.} Nevertheless, as $\alpha$-sets can be used to characterise a model of $\ZF$ in the presence of $\KWP_\alpha$, it stands to reason that it may play a role in ground model definability as well.

 We can also define $\SVC_\alpha$ to mean that we replace the ordinal, $\eta$, by an $\alpha$-set.
 And in that case we can easily see that $\SVC_\alpha$ is equivalent to ``$\KWP_{\alpha^*}$ is forceable''.
 And one is now left wondering if $\SVC_\alpha$ is equivalent to being a symmetric extension of a model satisfying $\KWP_\alpha$.